 7 Day Cyclades Crewed Catamaran Itinerary

-7 Day Cyclades Catamaran Itinerary - Discover Mykonos, Paros, Milos and Santorini on your Greece Yacht Charter
+7 Day Cyclades Catamaran Itinerary - Discover Mykonos, Paros and Milos on your Greece Crewed Catamaran Charter

 Begin your Greek Islands adventure by chartering a yacht from the exciting island of Mykonos and visit ancient relics, beautiful beaches and eat wonderful fresh seafood as you sail from island to island.
 Try out some of the best restaurants in Greece, including the renowned Nammos, Hakkassan, Mykonos, and Katrin.
 Be sure to enjoy the peaceful beauty of islands like Milos and wander the whitewashed streets of Ios to make your next charter your most memorable vacation yet!

 Day 1: Mykonos to Syros and Serifos